DaltonSW/1BRC/Go/README.md

 *Nothing* changed as far as float parsing, calculations, or formatting is concerned, nor did I implement any goroutines.
 Plenty of optimization to be had!

+## 3rd implementation - 3m 7.277s (187.277)

+So... it got worse?
+Honestly not too surprised, this was my first attempt at implementing multithreading / go routines, and I've got no idea what the hell I'm doing!

+But that's ok!
+Back to profiling and seeing what the bottleneck is now.